clmarr/DiaSim/README.md

 You may also edit derive.sh and std_derive.sh to designate targets of your choosing.

+As of August 2023, there is a bug in the processing of stage data -- as a result, please use "-i" (to ignore any stages and convert them to "black box stages") at the end of your run command for it to not crash.
+Hopefully this will be fixed soon.
+Your patience is appreciated.

 To run within Eclipse or another programming interface, or to run it in terminal, usage is as follows.

 Before July 1 2023, it was necessary to specify a run name using -out: however, as of July 2023, it now defaults to a run name based on the date.